alanorozco/bling.cool/README.md

 directory are build artifacts and not necessary for deployment.

 For active development, run `gulp` to build, watch and serve on port `:8000`.

+## Tools

+### Documentation generator

+A documentation generator is bundled as part of the build system, runnable via `gulp docs`.